 "Humility is the intentional recognition that God is everything to you, and that you are nothing without Him.
 It is the acknowledgement that life is not about you, and that the needs of others are more important than your own." - Crawford Loritts in Leadership as an Identity.

 Good Friday morning to you!
 I saw this article,"Six Principles for Developing Humility as a Leader", and thought it interesting that a premier business publication would be talking about humility.
 It's actually a pretty good article.
 "Whether we’re looking at business or politics, sports or entertainment, it’s clear we live in an era of self-celebration. … Continue reading “Six Principles for Developing Humility as a Leader” – Harvard Business Review

+Good morning!
+You can see the signs of Fall approaching here in NE Indiana.
+I enjoy the Fall, but not what follows!!
 This past week, I was able to work with two excellent leadership teams.
 From last Sunday through last Thursday, I had the privilege of co-facilitating a leadership retreat for the AWANA Global Leadership … Continue reading a common trait of truly effective leaders